L-Blondy/lb-lazy-images/README.md

 ```
 And that's it !

-⭐ Upvote the [GitHub repo](https://github.com/L-Blondy/lb-lazy-images) if you like this library !
+⭐ ⭐Upvote the [GitHub repo](https://github.com/L-Blondy/lb-lazy-images) if you like this library !⭐